 Why Perfectionism Isn’t a Personality Trait - It’s a Protective Pattern

-So many women I work with struggle with perfectionism and high-functioning anxiety, but most don’t call it that.
-Instead, they say things like:
+It’s really perfectionism and high-functioning anxiety, but most don’t call it that.

-“I just have high standards.”
+✨“I just have high standards.”

-“If I let go of control for even a second, everything will fall apart.”
+✨“If I let go of control for even a second, everything will fall apart.”

-“I feel guilty when I rest.”
+✨“I feel guilty when I rest.”

-Let’s talk about what perfectionism really is, where it comes from, and how trauma-informed holistic therapy can help you move
+Let’s talk about what perfectionism really is, where it comes from, and how attachment-focused, trauma-informed, and nervous system-based therapy can help you move from pressure to peace.

 What Is Perfectionism - Really?